deanmoses/zenphoto-json-rest-api/README.md

 The API is read-only.
 It cannot create or modify albums or images.

 ## Installation
-1. Place `json_rest_api.php` in the `/plugins` folder of your Zenphoto installation.
+1. Place `json_rest_api.php` in the `/plugins` folder of your Zenphoto installation
-2. Activate the plugin from the Zenphoto administration panel, under the *Plugins* tab.
+2. Activate the plugin from the Zenphoto administration panel, under the *Plugins* tab

 ## Usage
 Add "`json`" as a query string parameter to your gallery URLs to get a JSON representation of the album or search results instead of the normal HTML.